Thomas L. Aud

 To learn more about his research for the book, please visit his Gold is the Key Facebook group or join his author Facebook group Thomas L. Aud, Author, Editor.

 Terry Barkley retired in 2012 as director of the Brethren Historical Library and Archives at the Church of the Brethren General Offices in Elgin, Illinois.
 He previously served as MMI Foundation archivist in the Baer Memorial Library at Marion Military Institute in Marion, Alabama.
 Terry is listed in Who’s Who in the World, Who’s Who in America, Who’s Who in American Education, Directory of American Scholars, and in the Alabama Music Hall of Fame.
-He is an independent scholar and musician who lives in Lexington, Virginia.
+He is an independent scholar and musician who lives in Shirley, Massachusetts.

 The Gentle Scholar - The Forgotten Story of John M. Webb and the Webb School in Bell Buckle, Tennessee